-This condition is caused by plaque building up in the coronary arteries, which narrows and weakens these vessels.
+Coronary artery disease is caused by plaque building up in the coronary arteries, which narrows and weakens these vessels.
 Usually made of metal mesh, coronary stents are often placed inside a narrowed artery in a procedure referred to as percutaneous coronary intervention (PCI) or angioplasty.
-Implantation of a stent helps ensure the vessel is kept open, improves blood flow to the heart muscles and decreases the likelihood of another blockage occurring.
+Implantation of a stent helps ensure the vessel is kept open, improves blood flow to the heart muscles, and decreases the likelihood of another blockage occurring.

-Unlike other procedures such as coronary artery bypass surgery (CABS), PCI and stenting is considered minimally invasive because it does not require any major incisions.
-The patient is mildly sedated and given local anesthetic and the process usually takes around one hour, although it can take longer if several steps are required.
-Patients who have a stent implanted experience less pain and recover more quickly than patients who undergo CABG.
+Unlike other procedures such as coronary artery bypass surgery (CABS), PCI is considered minimally invasive because it does not require any major incisions.
+The patient is mildly sedated and given a local anesthetic.
+Typically, the PCI procedure usually takes around one hour, although it can take longer if several steps are required.
+Patients who have a stent implanted experience less pain and recover more quickly as compared to patients who undergo CABG.

 Alternatives to PCI and DES

-This procedure is similar to angioplasty, but the catheter has a laser tip that is used to open up the artery.
-Pulses of light beams then vaporize the build up of plaque.
+The laser angioplasty procedure is similar to angioplasty; however, in this procedure, the catheter has a laser tip that is used to open up the artery.
+Pulses of light beams then vaporize the build-up of plaque.

-This is also similar to angioplasty, but the catheter includes a shaver at its tip which rotates to cut away plaque.
+The atherectomy procedure is also similar to angioplasty; however, in this procedure, the catheter includes a shaver at its tip which rotates to cut away plaque.

-This is the most commonly performed but most invasive procedure for treating patients with an obstructed coronary artery.
-The procedure involves by-passing the blocked part of the artery by attaching a segment of blood vessel (graft) taken from another part of the body to the coronary artery, either side of the blocked or narrowed area.
-This can permanently restore the blood flow by redirecting the blood around the blockage and through the newly placed graft.
+A CABG is the most commonly performed but most invasive procedure available for treating patients with an obstructed coronary artery.
+The procedure involves bypassing the blocked part of the artery by attaching a segment of a blood vessel, or graft, that has been obtained from another part of the body to the coronary artery, either on the blocked or narrowed side of the artery.
+This can permanently restore blood flow by redirecting the blood around the blockage and through the newly placed graft.

-CABG is open heart surgery and involves making a large incision in the middle or side of the chest to open it up and expose the heart.
-The procedure can take up to six hours and patients need to stay in hospital for at least three days.
+CABG is an open-heart surgery and therefore requires the surgeon to make a large incision in the middle or side of the chest to expose the heart.
+This procedure can take up to six hours and patients need to stay in the hospital for at least three days to recover once the CABG has been completed.
 Patient recovery time is around 4 to 6 weeks and most people can return to work within one or two months of the surgery.

-This is an experimental procedure that involves skeletal muscles being taken from the abdomen or back and wrapped around the heart to provide extra muscle that is stimulated by a device to boost the organ’s pumping motion.
+A cardiomyoplasty is an experimental procedure that involves the use of skeletal muscles that have been taken from the abdomen or back.
+These muscles are then wrapped around the heart to provide extra muscle that is stimulated by a device to boost the organ’s pumping motion.